 The Master of Science in Nursing prepares registered professional nurses for practice in education, nursing administration, or as a Clinical Nurse Leader (CNL) or Family Nurse Practitioner (FNP).
 The graduate program builds upon the foundation of concepts and skills acquired in undergraduate programs in nursing.
-Role options include the Clinical Nurse Leader, administrator, educator or dual educator/administrator.
+Role options include the Clinical Nurse Leader, Family Nurse Practitioner, administrator, educator or dual educator/administrator.
 Most of these roles are enacted in health systems to promote and support quality care, with educators working in both clinical and academic settings.
 This concentration prepares nurse leaders to work with teams and transform systems in clinical and academic settings, as well as in the communities served by those organizations.

 Nursing students will experience state of the art/high-tech laboratories, simulation areas, educational rooms and computer facilities to enhance learning in the new Health and Human Services building constructed in 2010.